What is Product Differentiation?

 Ready to start focusing on product differentiation but not sure where to start?
 Here are a few steps to get you headed in the right direction.

 - Know your market.
 Take note of the market your product serves.
 Who are the competing organizations, and what do they offer?
 What types of key customer needs are not being met with existing options?

 - Work with your entire team to establish ways you can potentially distinguish your product from others in the market.
 Take inventory of the benefits and values your product brings to customers and establish how important those values are.

-- Identify opportunities to further differentiate the product from others.
-Assess where they may belong in your organization’s strategic product roadmap.
+- Identify opportunities to differentiate the product from others further.
+Then, assess where they may belong in your organization’s strategic product roadmap.

 Our examples above have only scratched the surface on what different factors can differentiate a product.
 And it’s worth noting that there is no right way to approach product differentiation.
 The ideal process is different for every product, team, and organization.